 Isaiah Dunn Saves the Day is a part of the Isaiah Dunn collection.

 Starting middle school is no joke!
 Isaiah Dunn has more to say in the sequel to the award-winning novel Isaiah Dunn Is My Hero.
-Friendship, community, and a love of words blend in this coming-of-age tale.
+Friendship, community, and a love of poetry blend in this coming-of-age tale.

 Discover the heartfelt and humorous sequel to the award-winning novel Isaiah Dunn Is My Hero.